 Within an hour of being in Detroit and during my quest to find an open supermarket on a Sunday I manage to wander out of the safe neighbourhood where I was staying into the neighbouring area which, by the admittance of the local guy I was with, was somewhat sketchy.
 Maybe I was lucky; maybe I’d built up a whole stack of good travel karma.
 But, guess what – I survived.

-The following a day, I wandered around Downtown, Mid-Town and Greek Town with a map in one hand and my iPhone in another, navigating the sights.
+The following a day, I took the public transport, wandered around Downtown, Mid-Town and Greek Town with a map in one hand and my iPhone in another, navigating the sights.
 And, guess what – I survived.

 One evening, I walked a few block – in the dark – to a local bar with a travel buddy for a few beers with the locals and, guess what – I survived.